alainmturing/java-test-runner/run_tests.md

 ```

 ## Test File Requirements
-1. The test file must be named exactly `MainTest.java`
+1. The test file must be named exactly `SolutionTest.java`
-2. The test class must be declared as `public class MainTest`
+2. The test class must be declared as `public class SolutionTest`
 3. Place the test file in the `test/` directory
 4. Use JUnit Jupiter (JUnit 5) annotations for tests

 ## Code File Requirements
 1. Place all Java files to be tested in the `code/` directory
-2. Each file should contain exactly one public class
+2. Each file should contain exactly one public class.
+If your code has multiple classes, there should be one top level public class, at most 1.
-3. The script will automatically rename the public class to `Main` during testing
+3. The script will automatically rename the public class to `Solution` during testing

 ## Prerequisites
 - Python 3.6 or higher